Hugozys/minesweeper/README.md

         * If not contains, then the grid will show a numerical value or blank, the game will continue.
     * If the grid has already been investigate, it will let user choose another grid that hasn't been investiaged yet.

+For the current concern:
+I should figure out how to design the board class:
+* It SHOULD have a data strcuture to hold the information about each grid
+* It SHOULD have a field to hold the information about the  total mine numbers
+* It SHOULD have a method to print itself every time.

+Your goal by this weekend would be to write out this board class and some of the methods, successfully render the board on the terminal

 #### STEP 2